triblatron/dagui/README.md

   * graphs of signals against time
   * live capture
   * playback
-  * multiple plots on one graph
+  * multiple plots on one set of axes
   * multiple graphs
   * easy splitting of view
   * select signals
   * same signal can appear on more than one plot
+  * units on each axis
+  * legend
 * Support notion of time provider
   * Allow faking of time to test time-dependent event dispatch
 * Support scheduling of events